Root Cause Analysis Template

 Six Sigma Methodology (DMAIC)

 For any project that needs improvement, follow the DMAIC process (Define, Measure, Analyze, Improve, Control) and focus efforts on the analyze phase.
 As the most recognized Six Sigma methodology, its strength lies in the structure and rigor from quantifying the problem to implementing long-term solutions.
-Use a digital DMAIC template to break down the root cause analysis by defining performance objectives, identifying value/non-value added process steps, and specifying the sources of variation.

-How to Do Root Cause Analysis
+How to Write a Root Cause Analysis in 5 Steps

 The root cause analysis can be done in a few simple steps which are as follows: